-Sto atus EC ECONOMIC DEVELOPMENT Ongoing Postponed Not Accomplished COMMENTS 1 Continue to make improvements aimed at attracting industries to the area, such as renovating historic buildings and rewriting land use code Х This project will be removed to be project specific Sto atus N. NATURAL & CULTURAL RESOURCES Ongoing Postponed Not Accomplished COMMENTS 1 Seek funding to save historical sites in the area; focus on the depot building and prioritize historic downtown buildings in need of repair Х This project will be removed to be project specific.
+Sto atus ECONOMIC DEVELOPMENT Completed Ongoing Postponed Not Accomplished COMMENTS 1 Continue to make improvements aimed at attracting industries to the area, such as renovating historic buildings and rewriting land use code Х This project will be removed to be project specific Sto atus NATURAL & CULTURAL RESOURCES Completed Ongoing Postponed Not Accomplished COMMENTS 1 Seek funding to save historical sites in the area; focus on the depot building and prioritize historic downtown buildings in need of repair Х This project will be removed to be project specific.
 A "New Coal Chute Park" is under construction 2 Explore the possibility of converting the depot into a community center X No funds available not feasible during the next five years.
-3 Create a facade improvement program downtown X City will put project back in CWP, but will provide funding for painting downtown buildings and new awnings for revitalization Sto atus INTERGOVERNMENTAL COORDINATION Completed Ongoing Postponed Not Accomplished COMMENTS 1 Participate in efforts with Burke County to develop a countywide long range water service master plan Х Not feasibile.
+3 Create a facade improvement program downtown Х City put project back in CWP under Economic Development, page 171.
+City will provide funding for painting downtown buildings and new awnings for revitalization INTERGOVERNMENTAL COORDINATION Sto atus Completed Ongoing Postponed Not Accomplished COMMENTS 1 Participate in efforts with Burke County to develop a countywide long range water service master plan Х Not feasibile.
 This project will be removed.
-2 Continue to meet on an informal basis with officials and staff from Burke County and other municipalities to discuss various issues as needed. Х This project will remain ongoing for communication between local governments, however, this will be moved to Policy
+2 Continue to meet on an informal basis with officials and staff from Burke County and other municipalities to discuss various issues as needed. Х This project will remain ongoing for communication between local governments, however, moved to Economic Development Policy, page 23